 From the turn of the century, Kreemy Toffee secured the business a nationwide reputation.
-A new factory, the Kreemy Works, was opened in 1912 on St Peter’s Street, Maidstone.
+A new factory, the Kreemy Works, was established at St Peter’s Street, Maidstone, from 1912.

 Sharp’s success was credited to improved methods of manufacture, careful advertising and a national increase in toffee sales during and after the First World War.
 The business claimed to be the largest toffee manufacturer in the world in 1922, and Sharp was made a baronet.

-Sharp’s son Herbert Edward Sharp (1879 – 1936) became a managing director of the company.
-He died in 1936 and left an estate valued at £79,943.
+H E Sharp died in 1936 and left an estate valued at £79,943.
 W J Sharp died in 1945 and left an estate valued at £194,219.
 The grandsons of the founder became joint-managing directors.

 During the Second World War and into the 1950s, restricted supplies of raw materials forced Sharps to concentrate on the export trade.

 Edward Sharp & Sons was acquired by Trebor, a privately-owned London confectionery manufacturer, in 1961.
 The sales forces were merged in 1968, and the company became known as Trebor Sharp.

 The Maidstone factory was closed in 2000 as part of an efficiency drive.
 Over 300 jobs were lost.
 The factory had produced Softmints, toffee and fudge.
 Production was relocated to Chesterfield and Sheffield.
 The factory was demolished to make way for housing in 2002.